George Crabbe Poetry Competition Entry 2025

 £4.00

-SPS has held the annual Crabbe poetry competition since 1954, which is now open to all who were born, educated or live in Suffolk, Norfolk or Essex, or are SPS members.
-Please read the rules of entry below.
+The Crabbe poetry competition is open to all who were born, educated or live in Suffolk, Norfolk or Essex, or are SPS members.
+Read the rules of entry below.
+Elizabeth Cook is the adjudicator.

 plus